How to Sew a Small Animal Tent for a Rat, Guinea Pig, or Hamster

 - All the seams should be on the inside.

-- What it should look like viewed from what will be the outside of the tent.
+- (See image #5 above.)
+This is what it should look like viewed from what will be the outside of the tent.

-- What it should look like viewed from the inside of the tent.
+- (See image #6 above.)
+This is what it should look like viewed from the inside of the tent.

 - Pin together the edges of the sides, with the tabs pinned in place.
 Place the 4 bigger tabs on the very bottom, 4 of the other tabs about halfway up, and the last tab right at the top.